mauriziopaul/intro-to-R/_posts/2016-06-27-Lesson-03-basic-plotting.md

 > plot(breaks~wool, data=warpbreaks)
 ```

-R is defaulting to ```type="b"```, for boxplot.
-We can also do the same for tension:
+R is defaulting to ```type="b"```, for boxplot. _What do the boxes and whiskers indicate?_ We can also do the same for tension:

 ```
 > plot(breaks~tension, data=warpbreaks)
 ```

-If we want to see how the **interaction** between wool and tension affect the number of breaks, we could try the following:
+If we want to see how the **interaction** between wool and tension affect the distribution of the number of breaks, we could try the following:

 ```
 > plot(breaks~wool*tension, data=warpbreaks)